-- (4) For banks, and pharmacies a minimum of five (5) of stacking spaces shall be provided for the first drive-through lane, with no additional stacking spaces required for multiple lanes. - (5) For self service car-wash facilities, a minimum of two (2) stacking spaces shall be provided per bay. - (6) The number of required stacking spaces may only be modified by the Planning Commission on a final development plan based on the recommendations of an Operational Plan if the Planning Commission makes a finding that modifying the minimum stacking requirements will not impede traffic circulation on-site, negatively impact adjoining properties or land uses, nor create a public safety hazard. - (7) An Operational Plan shall include the following: - a.
+- (1) For drive-up windows, a minimum of three (3) stacking spaces shall be provided. - (2) For quick-service food and beverage services, accessory to a restaurant, a minimum of six (6) stacking spaces shall be provided for the first drive-through lane.
+For any subsequent drive-through lane a minimum of three (3) stacking spaces shall be provided. - (3) For quick-service food and beverage services without indoor service or seating, and provision of retail products, including packaged food and beverages, a minimum of six (6) stacking spaces shall be provided per drive-through lane. - (4) For banks, and pharmacies a minimum of three (3) stacking spaces shall be provided for the first drive-through lane, with no additional stacking spaces required for multiple lanes. - (5) For self service car-wash facilities, a minimum of two (2) stacking spaces shall be provided per bay. - (6) The number of required stacking spaces may only be modified or waived by the Planning Commission on a final development plan based on the recommendations of an Operational Plan if the Planning Commission makes a finding that modifying the minimum stacking requirements will not impede traffic circulation on-site, negatively impact adjoining properties or land uses, nor create a public safety hazard. - (7) An Operational Plan shall include the following: - a.
 A site plan with an applicable tracking path simulation (e.g. AutoTURN) for the design vehicle of the drive-through facility; - b.
 The required stacking area; - c.
 The drive-through width; and - d.
-The pedestrian circulation. - (b) General Standards for Drive-Up Windows - (1) Drive-up windows, including the stacking area, shall be located at least one hundred (100) feet from any residential use. - (2) Drive-up windows, including the stacking area, shall be screened from any adjoining residential use or zone, public park, place of religious assembly, school, or childcare facility by a 6-foot tall, solid fence in addition to any VUA or property perimeter screening required by Article 18. - (c) General Standards for Single-Lane Drive-Through Facilities shall meet the requirements established for Drive-Up Windows, in addition to the following: - (1) A minimum of one direct pedestrian walkway a minimum of five feet in width shall be provided that allows pedestrians to access the building from the right-of-way without crossing drive-through lanes. - (2) All components of the drive-through facilities, including but not limited to menu boards, stacking lanes, ordering points, and other objects associated with the drive-through shall be located to the side or rear of the building, and shall not be located between the principal structure and a public or private street. - (3) All drive-through lanes shall be located and designed to ensure that the do not adversely affect traffic circulation on adjoining streets.
-Drive-through lanes on corner lots shall not route exiting traffic onto a local street within a residential zone. - (4) If a bail out lane for unobstructed exit capability is provided, it must be a minimum width of 10 feet and run parallel to the drive-through lane.
-If such bail out lane is also an interior access drive providing access to parking spaces, the bail out lane is limited to a one-way traffic pattern following the direction of the drive-through lane. - (5) Pedestrian walkways shall be clearly visible and emphasized by enhanced paving or markings where they intersect drive-through lanes. - (6) Drive-through lanes shall be a minimum of ten (10) feet and a maximum of twelve (12) feet in width. - (d) General Standards for Multi-Lane Drive-Through Facilities shall be as provided above for Single-Lane Drive Through Facilities, in addition to the following: - (1) Drive-through facilities with more than one (1) lane shall be approved by the Planning Commission on a final development plan.
+The pedestrian circulation. - (b) General Standards for Drive-Up Windows Drive-up windows, including the stacking area, shall be screened from any adjoining residential use or zone, public park, place of religious assembly, school, or childcare facility by a 6-foot tall, solid fence in addition to any VUA or property perimeter screening required by Article 18. - (c) General Standards for Drive-Through Facilities shall meet the requirements established for Drive-Up Windows, in addition to the following: - (1) Drive-through lanes shall be a minimum of ten (10) feet and a maximum of twelve (12) feet in width. - (2) A minimum of one direct pedestrian walkway a minimum of five (5) feet in width shall be provided that allows pedestrians to access the building from the right-of-way without crossing drive-through lanes. - (3) All components of the drive-through facilities, including but not limited to menu boards, stacking lanes, ordering points, and other objects associated with the drive-through shall be located to the side or rear of the building. - (4) If a bail out lane for unobstructed exit capability is provided, it must be a minimum width of 10 feet and run parallel to the drive-through lane.
+If such bail out lane is also an interior access drive providing access to parking spaces, the bail out lane is limited to a one-way traffic pattern following the direction of the drive-through lane. - (5) Pedestrian walkways shall be clearly visible and emphasized by enhanced paving or markings where they intersect drive-through lanes.